irishmoneyman/www-chapter-portland-me/index.md

 ---

 ## Welcome OWASP Portland Maine
 Welcome to the OWASP Portland Maine chapter homepage.
-OWASP Portland Maine is the Maine, United States chapter of OWASP, the Open Web Application Security Project.
+We're the Maine, United States chapter of OWASP, the Open Web Application Security Project.

 ### Goals
 We aim to organize at least four (4) chapter meetings per year.